Udokan Plateau: General geology

-The Udokan Plateau lies 400 km east-northeast of the eastern end of Lake Baikal.
+The Udokan Plateau lies 400 km east-northeast of the eastern end of Lake Baikal in the Emnakh River watershed.
 It covers a surface area of 3000 km2 within the Udokan range at altitudes of 1500–2000 m.
 The basement rock is of Precambrian age.
 The Udokan Plateau is one of several Cenozoic volcanic fields in the northeastern Baikal Rift Zone, and one of several Asian volcanic fields with Cenozoic activity.
 The other volcanic fields are Bartoy, Hamar-Daban and Vitim.
 These first two are the smallest fields.
 The Udokan Plateau formed over an older topography left by Jurassic orogeny and later updoming and erosion.

 The Udokan Plateau is linked to the Sayan-Baykal uplift and more specifically to a place in the Chara rift where it widens.
 Collision of India and Eurasia may have initiated volcanism in the Sayan Baykal region including the Udokan Plateau.
 It is not certain however that volcanism was caused by the rifting in the case of the Udokan plateau.
 Much of the volcanic activity occurred before the rifting.
 Beneath the northern margin of the plateau, anomalies in the asthenosphere have been described.
 This plateau and the neighbouring Vitim plateau are underpinned by a low velocity low density anomaly.
 One theory states that variations in lithospheric thickness between the Baikal rift and the Siberian platform generate a convection current in the asthenosphere.
 Another theory links volcanism in the Udokan plateau and other volcanic fields in the territory to two mantle plumes.
 Isotope data suggest the presence of at least two mantle reservoirs beneath the Baikal rift.

 Studies on rocks and mapping of geological features was performed during the 1960s to the 1980s.
 This research was later followed up by precision isotope and petrology research.
 The field has been noted because of the diversity of its volcanic features.